-NOTE 1 The scaling between media-relative and ICC-absolute colorimetric values is performed under the assumption that the observer is adapted to the perfect diffuser under the PCS illumination source, not to the media white.
+Note that the scaling between media-relative and ICC-absolute colorimetric values is done under the PCS illumination source.
+Also note that the observer is assumed to be adapted to the perfect diffusers, not to the media white.

 If the actual illumination source is CIE D50, that is, the same as the PCS illumination source, the above equations are simplified to: